Business During COVID-19: Continuity Plan For Ecommerce Industry

 With e-commerce pertaining to the physical delivery of groceries and products, it has become imperative to build great trust with the consumers.
 Right from adding the products to the cart to make the payment to tracking the order and receiving the delivery, consumers expect a good level of sophistication in their buying experience.

 There are a plethora of e-commerce businesses that cropped up during these unprecedented times.
 With the word spreading easily, businesses just can’t afford to make any kind of compromise in any of these key areas.
-To strike the right balance between your exponentially growing demand and competition, remember you are expected to not just understand but serve according to your consumers’ thought process.
+Business during covid-19 has to strike the right balance between exponentially growing demand and competition.
+Remember you are expected to not just understand but serve according to your consumers’ thought process.

 One pivot would be to start working on focussed execution.
 With location and order details in hand, delivery could be prioritized based on the health of the zone and the urgency of the order.
 Another pivot would be to ensure new supply chain models for customers who belonged to the senior citizen category or were quarantined.
 The business could create an exclusive customer support channel to which the customers from this category could call and talk to.
 A lot of e-commerce businesses are being led by these new business models, which could be conducive to short-term survival along with long-term resilience and growth.